adozz78/NLP_Iphone_Project/README.md

 3. **Model Improvement:** Improve the baseline models by using various techniques

+4. **Sequential Model (deep learning):** Implement and train a sequential model

-4. **Comparison and Conclusion:** Compare the models' performances and draw conclusions
+5. **Comparison and Conclusion:** Compare the models' performances and draw conclusions

 ## Dataset